Cohomological Twisting of 2-Linearization and Extended TQFT: ETQFT by 2-Linearization

 Finally, for 2-morphisms, we note that here, composition is by strict pullback and pushout since spans of spans are taken only up to isomorphism.
 Otherwise the same argument holds.
 Thus, we have a 2-functor into $\Span(\Gpd)$. \end{proof}

-In our example, the connections on $S$ and $S'$ need only restrict to gauge-equivalent connections on $B_2$---since two such connections can be ``pasted'' together using a gauge transformation.
-Moreover, since all these categories are groupoids, every morphism mentioned is invertible.

-\begin{remark} We also note here that a similar construction to the functor $[-,G]$ used here plays a roll in a construction by Grandis \cite{grandis3} of TQFT via spans of sets.
-In that case, Grandis uses that this property holds for contravariant functors $[-,S] : \catname{Top} \ra \catname{Set}$.
-In \cite{grandis3}, this is done for topological spaces, and $[-,S]$ is the functor which takes the set of homotopy classes of maps into $S$, rather than the functor category as in our notation here.
-That is, we are now concerned with a homotopy 1-type (a groupoid), rather than a 0-type (a set) of the space of maps into $S$.
+\begin{remark} We also note here that a similar construction to the functor $[-,G]$ used here plays a role in a construction by Grandis \cite{grandis3} of TQFT via spans of sets.
+That construction works with topological spaces, rather than $\ManCorn$, and $[-,S]$ then denotes the functor which assigns to a space $A$ the set of homotopy classes of maps from $A$ into $S$.
+That is, here we are concerned with the homotopy 1-type (a groupoid), rather than a 0-type (a set) of the space of maps into $S$.
 The result we need is shown in the general case of spaces by Chorny \cite{chorny}, and the groupoid case follows since groupoids are homotopy 1-types of spaces. \end{remark}